mitranim/wordplay/readme.md

 truck record (proof of mastery of 🚜) © M

+existence of "manual" implies existence of "pedal" © M

-existence of "legal" implies existence of "armal", "fetal" and "handal" © M
+existence of "legal" implies existence of "manual" © M

 spoontaneous © LJ